 The utility supports more than 40 annual giving and volunteering opportunities for employees.
 We help with the most pressing community needs by building houses, repacking food, and helping seniors stay warm and dry in the homes they own.
 The volunteer program promotes a highly engaged workforce by developing employees' leadership skills and awareness of the community.
-See more on our community involvement page at http://bit.ly/tpwr-community.
+See more on our community involvement page at Tacoma Power Community.